stevenaleach/ssmprov/README.md

 - `--debang` — Omit the --bang text from the transcript while still sending it.
 - `--port N` — TCP port (default 6502).

+**note**: With no --out role specified, a half end-mark ("\n\n~~~(" ) rather than the full turn stop mark ("\n\n~~~(end)~~~\n\n") is sent - causing the model and runner to auto-complete.
+This allows for "half-stepping" of input, simply reading in a set of role turns.
+Generation is prompted by specifying an out role which is opened by templating and the model completes.

+All role names are templated as "[name]: ", Including the single space after the colon.
+This leaves the model to imediately begin output.  "[name]:\n" was initially tested, but oddly leads both RWKV and Falcon models to often hallucinate a new, different, role name instead of beginning output generation while the space remains stable with the models tested.

 ### Example

 ```bash